1994 NBA Finals: Aftermath

+Afterwards, Pat Riley admitted that his biggest mistake of the series was not benching John Starks during Game 7 of the Finals.
+Starks struggled severely, shooting 2-of-18 from the field (0-for-11 from three-point range) against a Rockets team who were willingly letting him shoot his team out of a championship.
+Despite this, Riley kept him in, with options like Rolando Blackman or Hubert Davis on the bench.
+In 2025, he stated, "the biggest disappointment in my career was losing the 1994 NBA championship.
+I let him [Patrick Ewing] down.
+I didn’t do enough.
+I could’ve made a couple of different moves.
+I could have gotten him better shots.
+To this day, I can’t look him in the eye."
+When the Knicks won their first championship in 53 years in 2026, Ewing, who attended many of the team's games, stated, "I can finally say that I'm part of a championship team [now]".

 The Rockets repeated as NBA champions in 1995 although their season record was worse.
 Plagued by a lack of chemistry, the Rockets were stuck in the middle of the conference standings most of the year.
 Then, as the NBA's trading deadline approached, on February 14, 1995, the Rockets acquired Olajuwon's "Phi Slama Jama" teammate Clyde Drexler.
-The Rockets finished the regular season as the 6th seed but the team on the court at season's end was clearly better than its 47–35 record.
+The Rockets finished the regular season as the sixth seed in the Western Conference, but the team on the court at season's end was clearly better than its 47–35 record.
 The new Rockets team had only had about two months to gel, but they overcame the adversity, defeating four teams that won 50 or more games to win the championship, capped off with a sweep of the Shaquille O'Neal-led Orlando Magic in the Finals, becoming the lowest seed ever to win it all.